 Click on a shape name to show the selected shape on the image canvas with all of its controls, allowing you to edit the properties of just that shape.
 This is especially useful where there are many overlapping shapes within a mask, making it difficult to select the right one with the mouse.
-Similarly if you select a shape on-screen from within the mask controls of a processing module, that shape will be selected in the mask manager.
+Similarly if you select a shape on-screen from within the mask controls of a processing module, that shape will also be selected in the mask manager.

-Right-click on a shape name to show a menu containing options to remove the current shape or to remove all shapes not currently in use.
+Right-click on a shape name to show a menu containing additional options (explained below).